 Ultimately, there exist only models of behaviour.
 The question is not, as it has generally been conceived until now, which overarching ideological doctrine is better or more true than its rivals, for these, being poor human systems and creations, will inevitably leave out many important things and, the more rigidly their proponents adhere to their supposedly sacrosanct principles, diverge from reality, but how we can establish, encourage, and preserve beneficial models of behaviour, while preventing, reducing, displacing, and eradicating harmful or undesirable models of behaviour.
-Whether we are talking about poverty, inequality, prejudice, ignorance, violence, crime, drug abuse, pollution, human overpopulation, the overconsumption of limited resources, or climate change, mass species extinction, and environmental degradation that are caused by human activities, it is only by changing the dominant models of behaviour that these urgent and pressing problems can be solved.
+Whether we are talking about poverty, inequality, prejudice, ignorance, violence, crime, drug abuse, pollution, human overpopulation, the overconsumption of limited resources, or climate change, mass species extinction, and environmental degradation that are caused by human activities, it is only by changing the dominant models of behaviour that we will be able to solve these urgent and pressing problems.
 And it is precisely in order to preserve good or beneficial models of behaviour, while correcting or preventing bad models of behaviour, that all large, heterogeneous societies require government, along with its many laws, programs, taxes, restrictions, regulations, organisations, and institutions.

 The many men who presently find the thought of raping a woman morally repugnant fail to understand how different their feelings would be if they had grown up in a society where rape is common.
 It is an innate feature of human beings that they are neither shocked, nor morally outraged, by actions which they frequently observe or hear about being performed, especially when these actions are performed by persons they know and respect, as is the case with rape in some parts of the world today.